Clastify logo

 Reporting research and diagnostic reliability

-COVID-19 also shows how research results get reported.
+COVID-19 also shows how research results are reported.
 Scientific journals and the media may discuss findings while evaluation is still ongoing.
-Public advice can change as better evidence accumulates, as happened with several pandemic control measures.
-A change in advice is not automatically a failure; often, it’s science responding to stronger evidence.
+Public advice can shift when better evidence builds up, as happened with several pandemic control measures.
+That kind of change is not automatically a failure; often, science is responding to stronger evidence.

 The linking question about false-positive and false-negative diagnostic results fits here.
 A false-positive result is a test result that incorrectly indicates a condition is present.
 A false-negative result is a test result that incorrectly indicates a condition is absent.
 They are reduced by using validated tests with high specificity and sensitivity, including positive and negative controls, using appropriate sampling methods and timing, repeating or confirming important results, and interpreting test results alongside symptoms and exposure history.